Ralph L. Sacco

-Sacco was also the Executive Director of the Evelyn F. McKnight Brain Institute at the Leonard M. Miller School of Medicine within the University of Miami.
+Sacco was also the Executive Director of the Evelyn F. McKnight Brain Institute at the Miller School of Medicine at the University of Miami.
 He was the first neurologist to become president of the American Heart Association and the first former AHA president to become president of the American Academy of Neurology.
 He died on 17 January 2023 due to brain tumor.

 Early life and education

-Sacco was born and raised in Margate City, New Jersey and attended Holy Spirit High School.
+Sacco was born and raised in Margate City, New Jersey and attended Holy Spirit High School in Absecon, New Jersey.
 He was the oldest of five siblings born to a middle-class Italian family and was the first in his family to go to medical school.
 Sacco was encouraged by his aunt, who worked in a physician's office, to attend medical school.

-From there, Sacco attended Cornell University for his Bachelor of Science degree in Bio-electrical Engineering and enrolled at Boston University School of Medicine for his medical degree.
-During his time at Columbia, he began working with J.P.
-Mohr on the NINDS stroke databank, and W. Allen Hauser to hone his skills in epidemiology.
+Sacco attended Cornell University for his Bachelor of Science degree in bio-electrical engineering and enrolled at Boston University School of Medicine for his medical degree.
+He pursued his medical residence at Columbia University, where he began working with J.P.
+Mohr on the NINDS stroke databank, and with W. Allen Hauser, with whom he honed his skills in epidemiology.